tomna1993/c_27_alphabetical/README.md

 ## DESCRIPTION

-This program prompts the user for a lowercase string and checks if the characters are in alphabetical order.
+This program prompts the user for a string and checks if the letters are lowercase and in alphabetical order.
 If yes, print "Yes", if no, print "NO".

 ## INSTALL LIBRARIES